accidental-green/validator-install/README.md

 After running the script, Geth and Ligthouse (or whichever clients you choose) will be installed and fully configured to begin syncing.

-If you want to run a full validator, you'll also need import an existing keystore or generate new keystores to run the validator.
+If you want to run a full validator, you'll also need to import an existing keystore or generate new keystores to run the validator.

 You can follow [Somer's guide](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-lighthouse-773f5d982e03) to safely generate keys offline and import the keystores.